 Marvel at the View and Play at the Nemo Museum Terrace

-The Nemo Science Center is my toddler’s favourite place in Amsterdam however this museum comes with a high price tag (almost 18 euros for an adult).
+The Nemo Science Center is one of the best things to do in Amsterdam with toddlers however this museum comes with a high price tag (almost 18 euros for an adult).
 If you would like to get a glimpse of some of the exhibits and have a great view of Amsterdam then I recommend heading to the terrace at Nemo.
 The terrace offers great views across the city – see if you can spot the windmills on the horizon, and there are also a few hands on exhibits called Energetica too that kids will love.
 While obviously not as extensive as the actual museum it is a great way to get a feel for the museum and have a great view to boot!

 In Summer this is also a great place to take kids as the Cascades exhibits come up and becomes one of the best water play areas in the city.